 Step 2: Stir the dry ingredients into the wet ingredients just until combined.

-Step 3: Toss the raspberries in the remaining flour and add to the batter.
+Step 3: Toss the raspberries in the remaining flour.
+This helps them to stay afloat in the muffin batter and not sink to the bottom of the muffin cups.

 Pro Tip: use room temperature ingredients for the perfect muffin and avoid over-mixing the batter.